If you create a trust, you will need a separate person or institution, called a "trustee," to manage the trust either now or...Read more

 Medicare plans A and B cover only a portion of medical costs.
 Medigap policies are designed to fill in the "gaps" in coverage.
 The first step is to figure out what coverage you will need.
-The government created 12 standardized plans (Plans A through L).
+The government currently has 10 standardized plans each represented by a letter.
 For information about what each plan covers, click here.
 Medicare also publishes a guide to Choosing a Medigap Policy that explains the differences in plan coverage.
 The following are some other things to consider when looking at plans:

 - Plans in Massachusetts, Minnesota, and Wisconsin have some extra options, so if you live in those states, check with the state department of insurance to find out the differences.

-- If you regularly see doctors who charge above what Medicare pays, Plans F, G, I, or J which cover excess charges, may be the right plan for you.
+- If you regularly see doctors who charge above what Medicare pays, Plans F and G, which cover excess charges, may be the right plan for you.

-- If you regularly travel outside the United States, Plans C, D, E, F, G, H, I, and J include coverage for this.
+- If you regularly travel outside the United States, Plans C, D, F, G, M, and N include coverage for this.